ÀÏ˾»úÎçÒ¹¸£Àû

 imgtext

-Note that this guidance note discusses the legislation which applies from 6 April 2008 only, however if foreign income or gains are remitted in the current year that arose prior to 6 April 2008 then the old rules must be used, which were mostly based on case law.
+This guidance note discusses the legislation which applies from 6 April 2008 only, however if foreign income or gains are remitted in the current year that arose prior to 6 April 2008 then the old rules must be used, which were mostly based on case law.
+Understanding the old rules also remains relevant as it may be necessary to rework the history of a taxpayer’s accounts in order to determine what has been remitted in a current year.
 For the earlier rules and transitional provisions, see RDRM36000–RDRM36470 and Simon’s E6.332AA–E6.332B.

 Continue reading the full document